hiyouga/LLaMA-Factory/README.md

 ## Changelog

+[24/05/14] We supported training and inference on the Ascend NPU devices.
+Check [installation](#installation) section for details.

 [24/05/13] We supported fine-tuning the **Yi-1.5** series models.

 [24/04/26] We supported fine-tuning the **LLaVA-1.5** multimodal LLMs.
 See [examples](examples/README.md) for usage.

+<details><summary>Full Changelog</summary>

 [24/04/22] We provided a **[Colab notebook](https://colab.research.google.com/drive/1eRTPn37ltBbYsISy9Aw2NuI2Aq5CQrD9?usp=sharing)** for fine-tuning the Llama-3 model on a free T4 GPU.
 Two Llama-3-derived models fine-tuned using LLaMA Factory are available at Hugging Face, check [Llama3-8B-Chinese-Chat](https://huggingface.co/shenzhi-wang/Llama3-8B-Chinese-Chat) and [Llama3-Chinese](https://huggingface.co/zhichen/Llama3-Chinese) for details.

-<details><summary>Full Changelog</summary>

 [24/04/21] We supported **[Mixture-of-Depths](https://arxiv.org/abs/2404.02258)** according to [AstraMindAI's implementation](https://github.com/astramind-ai/Mixture-of-depths).
 See [examples](examples/README.md) for usage.